osmandapp/docs/content/osmand/plugins/wikipedia.md

 {% default %}

-To set the preferred language, so that to view the Wikipedia data in, go to the required profile, click the triple dots beside the **Wikipedia** option, and in the opened list, deselect **All language** and check a specific option.
+To set the preferred language, so that to view the Wikipedia data in, go to the required profile, tap the **Wikipedia** option, and in the opened list, deselect **All language** and check a specific option.
 In case of some languages selected, the displayed text will be in any of the languages.

 ![Setting a preferred language on iOS](/assets/images/map/map-wikipedia-language-2-ios.png) ![Setting a preferred language on Android](/assets/images/plugins/wikipedia/and_select_languages_wiki1.png)